 You must use oil-based paint to achieve results worthy of painting your uPVC windows and doors.
 Oil-based paint will last much longer when compared to water-based or acrylic paints.
 Before you start painting your uPVC windows and doors you could try cleaning them with a good UPVC cleaner.

-Best Paint For uPVC
+The Best uPVC Paint

 Oil-based paints are favourable when painting uPVC.
 This because they dry hard and more suited for outside areas!
 Many paint brands are claiming to be specifically for uPVC but are water-based and will not last very long.